Mathieu Joseph: Ottawa Senators

 On March 20, 2022, just a day before the trade deadline, Joseph was traded along with a 2024 fourth-round draft pick by Tampa Bay to the Ottawa Senators in exchange for forward Nick Paul.
-On April 1, 2022, Joseph registered his first hat trick versus goaltender Alex Nedeljkovic in a 5–2 win over the Detroit Red Wings.
+He debuted for the Senators on March 22 in a 3–0 loss to the New York Islanders.
+On April 1, Joseph registered his first hat trick versus goaltender Alex Nedeljkovic in a 5–2 win over the Detroit Red Wings.
 In eleven games with the Senators, Joseph scored four goals and twelve points.

-As a restricted free agent in the following off-season, Joseph was re-signed by the Senators to a four-year, $11.8 million contract extension on July 29, 2022.
+As a restricted free agent in the following off-season, Joseph was re-signed by the Senators to a four-year, $11.8 million contract extension on July 29.
+During the 2022–23 season, Joseph played on the third line.
+On November 15 Joseph was fined $5,000 by the league for a high-sticking incident against Sebastian Aho of the New York Islanders.
+On December 8 Joseph suffered an injury against the Dallas Stars that kept him out of the lineup until January 19, 2023.
+He suffered a second significant injury later in the season during a game versus the Calgary Flames on March 12.
+He returned to the lineup before the end of the season.
+In the 2023–24 season, Joseph played up and down the lineup, and was used in all situations.
+He had a three-point night on November 8, 2023 in a 6–3 win over the Toronto Maple Leafs.
+On February 20, 2024, Joseph scored twice against the Lightning in 4–2 win for Ottawa.
+He finished the season with 11 goals and 35 points in 72 games.

+St. Louis Blues

+On July 2, 2024, Joseph was traded to the St. Louis Blues along with a 2025 third-round draft pick for future considerations.

 International play

+Joseph was selected for Canada's junior team for the 2017 World Junior Ice Hockey Championships.
+He helped Canada win the silver medal, scoring in the final, only to lose to the United States in a shootout, 5–4.
 On April 29, 2019, Joseph was named to make his senior debut for Team Canada at the 2019 IIHF World Championship held in Slovakia.
-He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
+He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the silver medal on May 26, 2019.
 Joseph finished the tournament posting 1 goal and 2 points in 10 games.